ci1xgk/Fellowship_Webpage/Publication.md

 ### Publications
 #### Journal papers

 A. Chowdhury, G. Kesserwani, C. Rouge, and P. Richmond (2022).
-Haar wavelet-based adaptive mesh refinement on the GPU for 2D finite volume shallow water modelling. **Journal of Hydroinformatics**, in review.
+Wavelet-based adaptive mesh refinement on the GPU for shallow water modelling. **Journal of Hydroinformatics**, in review.

 G. Kesserwani and M. K. Sharifian (2022).
 (Multi)wavelet-based Godunov-type simulators of flood inundation: static versus dynamic grid adaptation. **Advances in Water Resouces**, in revision.